 Valve infection; Staphylococcus aureus - endocarditis; Enterococcus - endocarditis; Streptococcus viridans - endocarditis; Candida - endocarditis

 Endocarditis can involve the heart muscle, heart valves, or lining of the heart.
-Most people who develop endocarditis have a:
+Some people who develop endocarditis have a:

-Endocarditis begins when different germs enter the bloodstream and then travel to the heart.
+Endocarditis begins when germs enter the bloodstream and then travel to the heart.

 Germs are most likely to enter the bloodstream during: